maxime1992/angular-ngrx-starter/README.md

 Don't forget to install and take a look to [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) for state debugging.

+## Note on service-worker
+The starter is pre-configured to generate a service-worker (thanks to angular-cli) and the only thing you need to do if you want your app to work offline, is to set `serviceWorker` to `true` in `.angular-cli.json`.

 <hr>

 # Lint, format and IDE setup